 TORONTO -- All players entering the NHL beginning next season could be required to wear a visor.

-The NHL's Competition Committee met Tuesday here in Toronto.
+The NHL's Competition Committee met Tuesday here.
 Among its recommendations was a proposal that would make visors mandatory for all players entering the League, starting in 2013-14.

 Under the proposal, someone who has played in the NHL will have the option of not wearing a visor.

 Any changes must be approved by the League's Board of Governors.